 What is Autophagy?

-Autophagy is a cellular process that cleans up your cells resulting in increased longevity, lowered neurodegenerative diseases and less chronic illness generally.
+Autophagy is a cellular process that repairs and cleans up your cells resulting in increased longevity, lowered neurodegenerative diseases and less chronic illness; fasting, exercise and certain natural compounds can promote autophagy.

 Housekeeping for cells

 Perhaps the best way of describing it as a natural form of housekeeping where the cell tidies itself up.
-The cells get rid of the unnecessary clutter.
+The cells get rid of the unnecessary clutter like folded proteins or proteins that have stuck together.
 This protects the cell from damage.
-It is essentially a survival system in times of forced fasting, stress, or hypoxia.
-Some compounds such as acetyltransferases block autophagy.
+It is essentially a survival system in times of forced fasting, stress, or hypoxia (low oxygen).
+It's not always plain sailing - some compounds such as acetyltransferases block autophagy.

 Not surprisingly, autophagy is linked to low chronic illness rates, low neurodegenerative disease levels and increased longevity.

-Fasting - Intermittent fasting for several days, rather than time restricted fasting - is linked to cellular clean up systems and autophagy.
-While some effects start around 24 hours, significant autophagy requires 2 to 4 days of fasting according to the few studies to date.
-24 hour fasts can trigger autophagy when combined with exercise.
+Fasting - Intermittent Fasting for several days, rather than Time Restricted Fasting, is linked to these cellular clean up systems and autophagy (1).
+While some effects start around the 36 hour mark, significant autophagy requires 2 to 4 days of fasting according to the few studies to date.
+But 24 hour fasts can trigger autophagy when combined with exercise.

-By and large, the natural compounds that help most mimic fasting by targeting key pathways in the cell such as mTOR, AMPK, PI3K/AKT, and SIRT, thus promoting cellular renewal and resilience.
+By and large, the natural compounds that help most, are the ones that mimic fasting by targeting key pathways in the cell such as mTOR, AMPK, PI3K/AKT, and SIRT, thus promoting cellular renewal and resilience.

 Here are 10 foods and compounds you should be focusing on: -

-ii) Resveratrol. present in red grapes, pomegranate and cranberries, and red wine, activates SIRT1 and AMPK, key regulators of energy metabolism and autophagy, proving neuroprotective and mitochondrial health benefits.
+ii) Resveratrol. present in red grapes, pomegranate and cranberries, and red wine, activates SIRT1 and AMPK, key regulators of energy metabolism and autophagy, providing neuroprotective and mitochondrial health benefits.

 iii) Curcumin (from Turmeric) enhances autophagy by upregulating Beclin-1 and LC3-II/I, while modulating the AKT/mTOR pathway, and is noted for its ability to cross the blood-brain barrier.